syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Theming.md

 ## Office XP theme

 The command bar supports XP theme color styles when the style is applied as `OfficeXP`.
-The below code snippet shows the command bar is being applied with office XP theme.
+The below code snippet shows the command bar is being applied with Office XP theme.

 {% tabs %}